Chart Color Schemes

 An assessment of population growth drivers in Macquarie Fields reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Macquarie Fields is estimated at around 14,380.
+As of Feb 2026, the population of Macquarie Fields is estimated at around 14,380.
 This reflects an increase of 357 people since the 2021 Census, which reported a population of 14,023.
-The change was inferred from AreaSearch's resident population estimate of 14,302 following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,051 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 59.0% of overall population gains during recent periods.
+The change was inferred from AreaSearch's estimate of the resident population at 14,302 in Jun 2024, based on the latest ERP data release by the ABS and an additional 73 validated new addresses since the Census date.
+This results in a density ratio of 2,051 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections anticipate lower quartile growth of national areas.
-The suburb of Macquarie Fields is expected to expand by 617 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.7% in total over the 17 years.
+By 2041, the suburb is projected to expand by 615 persons based on aggregated SA2-level projections, reflecting an increase of approximately 3.7% in total over the 17 years.

 Frequently Asked Questions - Population